Skip to main content

 For a special occasion in the Austrian Alps, the combination of two-Michelin-star cooking, a coherent herb-led drinks program, and a setting in a working mountain community rather than a ski resort or city hotel gives Kräuterreich a specific character.
 It does not feel like a resort amenity or an airport-lounge version of fine dining.
 The address at Kirchweg 2 in Sankt Veit im Pongau is not incidental to the food — the regional identity is the point.

 The drinks program at Kräuterreich deserves specific attention.
 At €€€€ Austrian restaurants, wine lists tend to do the heavy lifting, and many kitchens treat the beverage pairing as an afterthought to the tasting menu.
 Winkler's herbal focus creates a different dynamic.
 The same botanical thinking applied to the food appears in custom non-alcoholic pairings and in drinks built around local herbs and alpine produce.
 For guests who prioritize this kind of coherence between kitchen and bar, Kräuterreich is one of the more compelling options in the country.
-If you want a conventional Grüner Veltliner-and-Blaufränkisch pairing, this still works , but the more interesting choice here is to let the kitchen's herbal logic extend into what you drink.
+If you want a conventional Grüner Veltliner-and-Blaufränkisch pairing, this still works, but the more interesting choice here is to let the kitchen's herbal logic extend into what you drink.

 Planning a visit requires treating booking as a project.
 At two Michelin stars in a small town, the seat count is limited and the restaurant's reputation now draws diners from outside the region.
-Allow significant lead time , months rather than weeks for weekend evenings and peak season.
+Allow significant lead time, months rather than weeks for weekend evenings and peak season.
 If you are traveling specifically for this meal, confirming the reservation before booking accommodation is the right order of operations.
 Sankt Veit im Pongau sits within the broader Salzburg Land region; see our full Sankt Veit im Pongau hotels guide for where to stay nearby, and our full Sankt Veit im Pongau restaurants guide for context on the broader dining scene.

 For those interested in Winkler's cooking at a lower commitment level, Wirtshaus by Vitus Winkler offers a more accessible entry point in the same town.
-It is a reasonable way to encounter the kitchen's thinking without the full €€€€ outlay , useful if you are uncertain about the format or traveling with guests for whom a multi-hour tasting menu is a harder sell.
+It is a reasonable way to encounter the kitchen's thinking without the full €€€€ outlay, useful if you are uncertain about the format or traveling with guests for whom a multi-hour tasting menu is a harder sell.

-Comparable Alpine fine dining in the region includes Döllerer in Golling an der Salzach and Obauer in Werfen, both within reasonable driving distance and both operating at the leading of the Austrian fine dining tier.
+Comparable Alpine fine dining in the region includes Döllerer in Golling an der Salzach and Obauer in Werfen, both within reasonable driving distance and both operating at the top of the Austrian fine dining tier.
 For those approaching from the Tyrol side, Gourmetrestaurant Tannenhof in Sankt Anton am Arlberg and Griggeler Stuba in Lech are the relevant comparators.
 Kräuterreich holds its own against all of them on critical recognition; what distinguishes it is the botanical coherence across kitchen and bar.

 Know Before You Go